 A tear, or rupture, of the plantar fascia ligament is typically characterized by acute pain in the heel and arch of the foot.
 Inflammation and bruising may also develop.
 The tear can occur due to trauma, such as a fall or jump from a high place, or from intense movement during a sports activity.

-The pain caused by a plantar fascia tear is often similar to that of plantar fasciitis, but the patient typically experiences a "pop" in the foot and sudden pain during the event that resulted in the tear.
+The pain caused by a plantar fascia tear is often like that of plantar fasciitis, but the patient typically experiences a "pop" in the foot and sudden pain during the event that resulted in the tear.
 In contrast, plantar fasciitis generally progresses slowly over time.

 Treatment of a plantar fascia tear may include use of a cast or boot to keep the foot immobilized, anti-inflammatory and pain-relief medications and corticosteroid injections.
 A chronic or very large tear might require surgery to repair the ligament and prevent complications from developing.